 Rumors circulated for years that the most vital force behind Seinfeld was not the eponymous comedian, but the sitcom’s enigmatic showrunner, Larry David.
 These suspicions seem a lot more grounded after David tackled his own series, Curb Your Enthusiasm.
 Like Seinfeld, Curb Your Enthusiasm centers on a protagonist — in this case, Larry David as himself — who finds himself in mundane, often hilariously awkward situations.
 David is a consummate performer, and the largely improvised dialogue gives him and the rest of the cast a chance to show off their comedic chops.

-After a six-year hiatus, the series returned for a well-received ninth season in 2017, with a 10th season currently in production.
+After a six-year hiatus, the series returned for a well-received ninth season in 2017, with a 10th season scheduled to premiere in 2020.

 Rescue Me, originally aired on FX, takes a semi-serious look at the lives of firefighters in New York City.
 Denis Leary — also the show’s creator — headlines as Tommy Gavin, who suffers from PTSD and survivor’s guilt following the deaths of many peers in the 9/11 attacks.
 Tommy’s work as a fireman is commendable but off the job, he’s an imbalanced wreck, self-sabotaging and repeatedly relapsing into alcoholism.
 Leary received a slew of accolades for both his on-screen performance and his writing on the series, which was commended for its honest, humorous willingness to tackle subjects like depression, addiction, infidelity, and more.